The Troubles: Proposal of an independent Northern Ireland

 The British negotiations with the IRA, an illegal organisation, angered the Republic's government.
-It did not know what they discussed but feared that the British were considering abandoning Northern Ireland.
+It did not know what was discussed but feared that the British were considering abandoning Northern Ireland.
 Irish Foreign Minister Garret FitzGerald discussed in a memorandum of June 1975 the possibilities of orderly withdrawal and independence, repartition of the island, or a collapse of Northern Ireland into civil war and anarchy.
 The memorandum preferred a negotiated independence as the best of the three "worst case scenarios", but concluded that the Irish government could do little.

-The Irish government had already failed to prevent a crowd from burning down the British Embassy in 1972.
-It believed that it could not enlarge the country's small army of 12,500 men without negative consequences.
+The Irish government had already failed to prevent a crowd from the burning of British Embassy, Dublin in 1972.
+It believed that Ireland could not enlarge the country's small army of 12,500 men without negative consequences.
 A civil war in Northern Ireland would cause many deaths there and severe consequences for the Republic, as the public would demand that it intervene to protect nationalists.
 FitzGerald warned Callaghan that the failure to intervene, despite Ireland's inability to do so, would "threaten democratic government in the Republic", which would jeopardise British and European security against Communist and other foreign nations.

-Wilson's aides had in 1969 come to a similar conclusion, telling him that removing Northern Ireland from the United Kingdom would cause violence, and a military intervention by the Republic, that would not allow removing British troops.
+Wilson's aides had in 1969 come to a similar conclusion, telling him that removing Northern Ireland from the United Kingdom would cause violence and a military intervention by the Republic that would not allow the removal of British troops.
 Loyalist leader Glen Barr said in 2008 that a British withdrawal would have caused civil war, as Loyalists would have expected the Republic to invade Northern Ireland.
 Peter Ramsbotham, British Ambassador to the United States, warned of a hostile American reaction.